 The fundamental attribution error is the tendency to attribute “causes of behavior to actors (i.e., internal, dispositional factors) rather than the situation (i.e., external, environmental factors.”
 We see that other people have done bad things, and we assume that it is because of their character rather than the fact that they were, perhaps, striving so hard to please their superiors that they did not even notice the ethical issue that they flubbed.

 According to some psychologists, the other side of the coin from the fundamental attribution error is the actor-observer bias which is people’s tendency to over-emphasize the role of the situation in their own behaviors.
 They insist there’s nothing wrong with their character, because their errors are accounted for by some situational factor—the boss’s pressure, the need to feed their families, etc.

 Francesca Gino writes: “In particular, one mistake we systematically make is known as the correspondence bias.
 When making attributions as we evaluate others, we tend to ascribe too little influence to the situation and too much to their dispositions.
 In simpler terms, we tend to believe that people’s behavior reflects their unique dispositions and skills, when many times it actually reflects aspects of the situation in which they find themselves.”
 This sounds a lot like a different name for the fundamental attribution error.

 A detailed article on teaching behavioral ethics with extensive teaching resources, “Teaching Behavioral Ethics” by Robert Prentice will be published in Journal of Legal Studies Education (Forthcoming August 2014, Volume 3, Issue 2).

-Robert Prentice, “Behavioral Ethics: Can It Help Lawyers (And Others) Be Their Best Selves?,” Notre Dame Journal of Law, Ethics & Public Policy, (Forthcoming 2014).
+Prentice, Robert.
+2014 (forthcoming).
+“Behavioral Ethics: Can It Help Lawyers (And Others) Be their Best Selves?.”
+Notre Dame Journal of Law, Ethics & Public Policy.